madewithlove/skeletor/README.md

 ## Setting up the vagrant

-Edit the config file at vagrant/skeletor-config.yml.
-After that just do 'vagrant up'to get started.
+Edit the config file at `Homestead.yaml`, after that just do 'vagrant up'to get started.